AyoubMaimmadi/ExamLeaks/README.md

 open terminal and type

-1npm unstall` to install node modules
+`npm unstall` to install node modules

 then npm start to start developement